Empire of Japan: Occupation of Japan

 Japan adopted a parliamentary-based political system, and the role of the Emperor became symbolic.
 The US occupation forces were fully responsible for protecting Japan from external threats.
 Japan only had a minor police force for domestic security.
-Japan was under the sole control of the United States.
+Japan was then placed under the sole control of the United States.
 This was the only time in Japanese history that it was occupied by a foreign power.
+The occupation ended in 1952 and Japan officially became a US ally in the Asia Pacific region.

 General MacArthur later commended the new Japanese government that he helped establish and the new Japanese period when he was about to send the American forces to the Korean War:

 The Japanese people, since the war, have undergone the greatest reformation recorded in modern history.
 With a commendable will, eagerness to learn, and marked capacity to understand, they have, from the ashes left in war's wake, erected in Japan an edifice dedicated to the supremacy of individual liberty and personal dignity; and in the ensuing process there has been created a truly representative government committed to the advance of political morality, freedom of economic enterprise, and social justice.
 Politically, economically, and socially Japan is now abreast of many free nations of the earth and will not again fail the universal trust. ...
 I sent all four of our occupation divisions to the Korean battlefront without the slightest qualms as to the effect of the resulting power vacuum upon Japan.
 The results fully justified my faith.
 I know of no nation more serene, orderly, and industrious, nor in which higher hopes can be entertained for future constructive service in the advance of the human race.